Nellie Spindler: Life

-Nellie Spindler was born to Elizabeth and George Kealey Spindler in Wakefield, Yorkshire.
+Nellie Spindler was born to Elizabeth Snowdon and George Kealey Spindler in Wakefield, Yorkshire.
 Her father was a police sergeant, and later inspector, in Wakefield City Police.

 Spindler entered nursing in 1911 at the City Fever Hospital, Wakefield and trained at Leeds Township Infirmary from 1912 to 1915.
 She joined the Queen Alexandra's Imperial Military Nursing Service (QAIMNS) in October 1915.
 To join the Queen Alexandra's Imperial Military Nursing Service it was necessary to be single or recently widowed, to have completed a three-year training course in a hospital approved by the War Office and to be over 25 years old; Spindler was only 24 at the time she signed up.
 On her application form, she said her year of birth was 1889 rather than 1891.
 It is possible that this was a mistake, but she may have concealed her true age so she would appear to be old enough to serve.

 Career

 After being accepted into the QAIMNS, from 10 November 1915 until 24 April 1917 she worked at Whittington Military Hospital, Lichfield.
 While there she was declared fit for service overseas.
 In May 1917, she travelled to France and worked in No. 2 General Hospital at Le Havre in the Somme before being transferred to No. 44 Casualty Clearing Station (CCS) which moved to Brandhoek, Belgium, in July 1917.
 This CCS specialised in abdominal, chest and thigh wounds which needed urgent treatment and so was stationed relatively close to the front line.
-Though about seven miles from the frontlines, Brandhoek was within range of the larger German guns, and with its railway sidings and munitions dumps was the target of frequent German shelling.
+Though about three miles from the frontlines, Brandhoek was within range of the larger German guns, and with its railway sidings and munitions dumps was the target of frequent German shelling.